zio/zio-dynamodb/docs/reference/crud/batch.md

 Same three cases, same meaning — `Incomplete` carries `response.unprocessedItems` (a table → pending-put/delete map) in place of `unprocessedKeys`.

-## Why errors-as-values, not a failed effect

-Every other operation in this library reports failure through the normal effect error channel — a failed `Task`/`IO`.
-Batch is the one deliberate exception: `Incomplete` and `Failed` are both *successful* effect outcomes carrying a result value, not a raised error.

-This is a conscious trade-off, not an oversight.
-AWS's batch APIs return unprocessed keys/items as first-class response data, with enough detail (which keys, which table) to act on programmatically — retry them differently, log them, drop them, escalate.
-Collapsing that into a single "the batch failed" exception would throw away information AWS is handing you for free. `Batch.GetResult`/`Batch.WriteResult` keep that information intact and make the incomplete/partial-success case something you pattern-match on rather than something you have to `catch` and re-parse out of an exception.

-The cost is that this genuinely differs from what the rest of the library trains you to expect — reading `interp.run(query)` doesn't tell you whether a batch result needs a `match` on top before you know if it actually succeeded.
-Worth calling out explicitly once, here, rather than a surprise the first time it comes up.

 ## Batch and the High-Level API